joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 _Note: As this is a demonstration, I will be using a_ [_Consumption-based Azure Function_](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale?WT.mc_id=AZ-MVP-5004796 "Azure Functions hosting options") _and Azure storage account, and although it is a good place to start - depending on your requirements, you may be better off with Azure Function Premium Plan to avoid cold-start times, and if you need a high amount of requests and writes (GET and POSTs) and resiliency, then replace the Storage account table with a_ [_Cosmos DB_](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction?WT.mc_id=AZ-MVP-5004796 "Azure Cosmos DB")_._

+The solution will be made up of the following:

 #### Pre-requisites

 * An Azure subscription, with at least Contributor rights to a Resource Group.